toolleeo/cli-apps/README.md

 ## <a name="funny"></a>Funny tools

+Miscellaneous of tools that provide some funny/aesthetical functionality.

 * [asciiacquarium](https://github.com/rgoring/asciiquarium) - Enjoy the mysteries of the sea from the safety of your own terminal!
 * [cbonsai](https://gitlab.com/jallbrit/cbonsai) - A bonsai tree generator, written in C using ncurses.
 It intelligently creates, colors, and positions a bonsai tree.
 * [cli-fireplace](https://github.com/dolsup/cli-fireplace) - Shows digital fireplace.